socialhostpro/adaptive-saas-crm3/README.md

 └── ...
 ```

+## Supabase Storage Integration

+Media files (images, documents, etc.) are uploaded and managed using Supabase Storage.
+See `lib/mediaStorage.ts` for utility functions:

+- `uploadMediaFile(file: File, bucket?: string)` – Uploads a file to Supabase Storage.
+- `getMediaFileUrl(path: string, bucket?: string)` – Gets a public URL for a stored file.
+- `deleteMediaFile(path: string, bucket?: string)` – Deletes a file from storage.

+Integrate these utilities in your media file components for file upload, preview, and deletion.

+## Supabase Realtime Integration

+The app supports live updates using Supabase Realtime.
+See `lib/realtime.ts` for utilities:

+- `subscribeToTable(table: string, onChange: (payload) => void)` – Subscribes to realtime changes (insert, update, delete) for a table.
+- `unsubscribeFromChannel(channel)` – Unsubscribes from a realtime channel.

+Use these in your components to keep UI in sync with backend changes in real time.

+## Sync, Offline, and State Management

+- All business data is managed in Zustand global state with optimistic updates and sync status (`pending`, `synced`, `error`).
+- CRUD operations update state first, then sync to Supabase in the background.
+- Offline changes are queued and synced when back online.
+- See `lib/syncService.ts` for sync logic and `hooks/useGlobalStore.ts` for state management.

 ## Next Steps & To-Do

 For a detailed plan of the remaining work, please see the [Project_Guide.md](Project_Guide.md).
 This includes: